intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

        (i.e. native).
 This is applicable for both MSRs and CPUIDs.
 More information can be found in :ref:`sec-msrs` and :ref:`sec-cpuids`.
    * - safe
-     - The consumed host input looks to be used in a secure way
+     - The consumed or propagated host input looks to be used in a secure way
    * - concern
-     - The consumed host input is used in an unsecure way.
+     - The consumed or propagated host input is used in an unsecure way.
 There is an additional comment indicating the exact reason.
 All concern items must be addressed either by disabling the code that performs the host input processing or by writing a patch that fixes the problematic input processing.